-Chronic obstructive pulmonary disease (COPD) affects millions of Americans and is the third leading cause of death in the U.S. COPD is becoming increasingly common, but with diagnosis and treatment at North Jersey Pulmonary Associates in Paterson, Totowa and Union City, New Jersey, you can breathe easier.
+Chronic obstructive pulmonary disease (COPD) affects millions of Americans and is the third leading cause of death in the U.S. COPD is becoming increasingly common, but with diagnosis and treatment at North Jersey Pulmonary Associates in Paterson and Totowa, New Jersey, you can breathe easier.
 Dr. Nader Mahmood provides expert care with compassion, so you can get the help and support you need.
 Call or schedule a visit online today to get reliable COPD care.

 Chronic obstructive pulmonary disease (COPD) is a chronic lung condition – sometimes called emphysema or chronic bronchitis – that makes it difficult to breathe.
 With COPD, the airways in your lungs become thickened and inflamed, creating less space for air to flow.

 In turn, this makes it more difficult to get oxygen into your lungs and carbon dioxide out of your body.
 Over time, this problem worsens, and you experience shortness of breath, difficulty breathing during normal activities, and an inability to catch your breath while exercising.

 The most common cause of COPD is cigarette smoking.
 Other causes of COPD include long-term exposure to chemicals, dust, and pollutants in the air where you work or live.
 In rare cases, COPD is caused by a genetic condition called alpha-1 deficiency-related emphysema.

 The best way to prevent COPD is to quit smoking.
 If you are not a smoker, don’t start smoking.
 It is also important to avoid exposure to secondhand smoke, chemicals, and pollutants.
 It may be necessary to wear a mask that covers your nose and mouth if dangerous chemicals are present in your workplace.